jan-warchol/limestone-colors/DESIGN.md

 better than others?

-![Selection of color themes](https://i.imgur.com/bVJMIpm.png)
+![Selection of color themes](https://i.imgur.com/bVJMIpm.png) _Default themes of 3 major editors: VS Code, IntelliJ and Sublime._

 This is the aim of Limestone project - to develop a theme that **maximizes readability.** With the aid of scientific tools like [CIE